The Old Dame and her Hen: Variants

 A discussion of the Norwegian variants in English occurs in the piece written by Reidar Thoralf Christiansen for the festschrift to Stith Thompson (1957).

 The antagonist may be a giant (Rise) instead of a troll, and indeed, Norwegian scholars often class the tale group under the title "Risen og de tre søstre".

 In some variants the hen has the habit of wandering off to lay her eggs, and the women tie a string to the hen's leg to follow the trail of where it went.
 Others bear the title Gullskjaeren ("Golden magpie"), and feature a gold magpie (skjaere) that lures the sister to the giant's house.

 Localization

-A disproportionate number of specimens come from the parish of Bøherad (Bø, Telemark) transcribed in the period from 1878 and 1880.
+A disproportionate number of specimens come from the old Bø Municipality (in Telemark), transcribed in the period from 1878 and 1880.
 The folklore of the area, including the tale group, is the subject of a book by Moltke Moe (1925).